What Made Your Medical School the Right Fit for You?

 New section

-Whether you're narrowing down your list or just beginning your research on different medical schools, it’s also it’s important to ask yourself, “Is this school the right fit for me?"
-So we asked current medical students to tell us how they knew their school was the right choice for them.
+Whether you're narrowing down your list or just beginning your research on different medical schools, it’s important to ask yourself, “Is this school the right fit for me?"
+We asked current medical students to tell us how they knew their school was a good choice for them.

 New section